Navigating Depression and Anxiety Attacks as a Mom

 Depression:

-Anxiety Attacks:
+Anxiety Episodes:

 For the longest time, I figured none of that emotional heaviness would ever touch me.
 I mean, I had a full plate and kept things moving, like I was built to handle it all without flinching.
 That’s what I believed—or maybe that’s what I needed to believe.
 But eventually, it crept in slowly, almost silently, until one day, I couldn’t ignore it anymore.
 The weight got heavier, the joy felt dimmer, and even the smallest tasks started to feel like mountains.
 That’s when I had to admit it—I wasn’t untouchable.
 Whatever this invisible force was, it had pulled up a seat in my life, and I could no longer pretend it wasn’t there.